openedx/openedx-events/docs/concepts/event-bus.rst

 Why use the Open edX Event Bus?
 **********************************

 The :term:`Event Bus` can help us achieve loose coupling between services, replacing blocking requests between services and large sync jobs, leading to a faster, more reliable, and more extensible system.
-See event messaging architectural goals highlighted in :doc:`openedx-proposals:architectural-decisions/oep-0041-arch-async-server-event-messaging` to read more about its benefits.
+See event messaging architectural goals highlighted in :ref:`openedx-proposals:OEP-41 Asynchronous Server Event Message Format` to read more about its benefits.
 Here's a brief summary of some key points:

 * **Eliminate Blocking, Synchronous Requests**: reduce site outages when services become overloaded with requests by replacing synchronous calls with asynchronous communication.
 * **Eliminate Expensive, Delayed, Batch Synchronization**: replace expensive batch processing with near real-time data updates.